The University of Illinois System is among the top teaching and

 Employee Relations/Human Resources

-- Enhance the employee experience through support and implementation of best practice HR business models that apply across all campuses and university administration units.
+- Enhance the employee experience through support and implementation of best practice HR business models that apply across all universities and System Office units.

 - Develop and implement strategies and processes that mitigate risk and comply with state and federal laws, and other mandates, through human resource policy and compliance administration.